h4ck3rm1k3/db-docs/index.md

 sqlite3 test.db
 ```

-The `sqlite3` program will welcome you with a prompt, like this:
+The `sqlite3` program will welcome you with a prompt:

 ```
 sqlite>